-It is proposed to deepen the existing cellar beneath the entire footprint of the existing property at No. 6 Kentish Town Road to provide a full height basement space.
+It is proposed to construct a basement beneath the entire footprint of the existing property at No. 5 Camden Road.

 1.2 Brief

 LBH WEMBLEY have been appointed by Kentish Town Spaces (UK) Ltd to complete a Basement Impact Assessment (BIA) in support of a forthcoming planning application to be submitted to the London Borough of Camden, in order to satisfy the specific requirements of the 2018 Camden Planning Guidance (CPG) on Basements, and associated 2010 Camden Geological, Hydrogeological and Hydrological Study.